infonl/webdav-servlet/CONTRIBUTING.md

 ### Modifying an existing source code file

-Please update the SPDX license identifier to the top of the file by adding a `, <YEAR> Lifely` to the `SPDX-FileCopyrightText` identifier.
+Please update the SPDX license identifier to the top of the file by adding a `, <YEAR> INFO.nl` to the `SPDX-FileCopyrightText` identifier.
 E.g.:

 ```
 /*
- * SPDX-FileCopyrightText: 2021 Atos, 2023 Lifely
+ * SPDX-FileCopyrightText: xxx xxx, 2024 INFO.nl
  * SPDX-License-Identifier: EUPL-1.2+
  */
 ```